AugustJMote/Binance-CPP-Library/README.md

 * Provide a general WebSocket stream library instead of or in addition to the orderbook
 * Support more endpoints
 * Better distinguish between routines and functions including using constexpr
+* encorporate enums or structs for common requests and replies

 ## Getting Started